dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

 ![Screenshot of the SharePoint Online Policy page](../media/mdm-ca-spo-policy-configuration.png)

 2. Select **Enable conditional access policy for SharePoint Online**.
+>[NOTE!]
+> You can also create conditional access policy in the Azure AD management console.
+Azure AD management console allows you to create the Intune device conditional access policies (referred to as the **device-based conditional access policy** in Azure AD) in addition to other conditional access policies like multi-factor authentication.
+You can also set conditional access policies for third-party cloud apps that are not supported in the Intune administrator console.
+For more details, see [How to set Azure Active Directory device-based conditional access policy for access control to Azure Active Directory connected applications](https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-policy-connected-applications/).
 3. Under **Application access**, you can choose to apply conditional access policy to:

     -   **All platforms**